SeanMcP/talks/the-next-generation-of-front-end-architecture/slides.md

 - Poor security

 <!--
+- Their reliance on non-web technologies was a major issue
+  - I remember the days of talking to my grandparents over the phone...
+  - And trying to walk through the process of installing Flash or Silverlight
+- A11y: non-web technologies left users with disabilities out in the cold
+  - Screenreaders couldn't access the content
+  - Keyboard users couldn't interact with the apps

 - Ultimately these technologies failed to revolutionize the web
 - Steve Jobs famously killed Flash by not supporting it in the iPhone
 - The patterns they introduced became the foundation behind...